 From this hex dump, we will extract the following information:

-The diagram above indicates that the first byte in the IPv4 header contains the values of the version and IHL fields.
-The value of this byte in the hex dump is 45.
+.
 Because this byte contains the value of two fields of the IPv4 header, we first need to convert it to binary.
 0x45 converted to binary is 1000101.
 I’ll add a leading 0 as padding for a total of 8 bits.
 The value becomes 01000101.
 The first 4 bits, 0100, is the value of the version field, and the last 4 bits, 0101, is the value of the IHL field.

 In decimal, the value of the version field is 4, and the value of the IHL field is 5.
 For IPv4, the value of the version field is always 4.
 According to Wikipedia: